-When choosing a new mobile phone deal the most important aspect, even before price, is network coverage.
+When choosing from the mobile phone deals on offer, the most important aspect, even before price, is network coverage.
 The most up to date phone available is useless if where you want to use it there is no network coverage from your chosen provider.

 Even if there is coverage from your network then if it’s not a strong signal then you may find that your data speeds are slow and your battery life will be shortened as your phone searches for and then connects to more distant mobile masts.

 here are four mobile networks in the UK that operate their own networks, these are EE, O2, Three and Vodafone, they are known as licenced network operators.

 You can use our mobile coverage checker to find out the coverage by postcode for each network operator.
 Simply pop in your postcode and we can tell you what the signal strength should be for each operator at a glance.

 All other mobile providers you may come across such as Tesco, Sky and Virgin don’t own their own physical networks, they simply lease network capacity from one of the licensed network operators.
 These mobile providers are known as Mobile Virtual Network Operators or MVNO’s for short.

 If you want to use our checker to work out signal strength for these MVNO’s then you need to use the table below to find which network operator the supplier uses and then check that network operators signal.

 Our checker breaks down the signal strength into the following categories: